fpcodebase/fpcodebase/C++/README.md

 # This folder will contain all my C++ code

-C++ is a derivative for C and the first OOP language.
+C++ is a derivative from C and the first OOP language.